About The starling bureau

 WHO WE ARE

 Ruth Clarke works from Italian, French and Spanish into English.
-Ruth brings her previous experience working in legal translation and in the travel industry to an eclectic range of fiction and non-fiction projects, translating work by authors from Benin to Venezuela, including Julio Ramón Ribeyro, Mariana Enríquez, Enoh Meyomesse, Andrea Bajani, and most recently Cristina Caboni’s best-selling debut novel The Secret Ways of Perfume.
-She is also keen to bring translation to the public stage, participating in events such as The Spectacular Translation Machine at London’s Southbank Centre and The Chronicles Project at Crossing Border Festival in The Hague.
+She brings her previous experience in legal translation and in the travel industry to an eclectic range of fiction and non-fiction projects, translating work by authors from Benin to Venezuela, including Mariana Enríquez, Enoh Meyomesse, Leonardo Padrón, and Cristina Caboni’s best-selling debut novel The Secret Ways of Perfume.
+Ruth is a mentor for the British Council’s Baltics Market Focus Lithuania Translation Fellowship and is keen to bring translation to the public stage, participating in events such as The Spectacular Translation Machine at London’s Southbank Centre, The Chronicles Project at Crossing Border Festival in The Hague, International Translation Day at the British Library, and the London Book Fair.

 Roland Glasser translates literary and genre fiction from French, as well as art, travel and assorted non-fiction.
 His translation of Fiston Mwanza Mujila’s Tram 83 won the Etisalat Prize for Literature 2016 and was longlisted for the Man Booker International Prize and the Best Translated Book Award.
 He has translated a wide variety of authors, including Anne Cuneo, Martin Page, Marc Pouyet, Ludovic Flamant, Robert Morcet and Clémentine Beauvais.
 Roland has contributed articles and essays to The White Review, Asymptote, Lit Hub, Chimurenga, In Other Words, and the Fitzrovia and Bloomsbury Journals.
 He has also worked extensively in the performing arts, chiefly as a lighting designer.